Triggertrap/triggertrap-ios/README.md

 Triggertrap is a commercial project that was conceived in 2010, launched in 2011, and ultimately went out of business in 2017.

+# Running the code

+Download the git repo
+Run `pod install`
+Open the .xcworkspace folder

 # Credits

 The original software for iOS was built by Matt Kane, and it was further developed by Ross Gibson and Valentin Kalchev.